therafaeliger/therafaeliger/README.md

 - 👋 Hi, I’m @therafaeliger
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in Robotics and Software Programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning (IDK, just all I want)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all opportunities that can I get :)
 - 📫 How to reach me: email me at rafaeliger.hadikusuma@gmail.com
-- 😄 Pronouns: up to you
+- 😄 Pronouns: up to you, my real name is Radya
-- ⚡ Fun fact: -
+- ⚡ Fun fact: I don't have any fun fact :^

 <!---
 therafaeliger/therafaeliger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.